tilt-dev/tilt.build/blog/_posts/2019-10-25-build-cache-spark-joy.md

 docker_pruner_settings(num_builds=10)
 ```

 We hope the Docker Pruner helps keep your disk usage in check, so you can stay in flow without worrying about finicky errors.
 Let us know how you're finding it!
-(Don’t like it?
+[Read more about the settings in the docs.](https://docs.tilt.dev/api.html#api.docker_prune_settings)) (Don’t like it?
 Disable it in your Tiltfile, and let us know what would make it better.)